 Just a quicky: Start all stopped application pools in IIS that have the autostart property set to true.
 Easily with appcmd, and here’s is how.Continue reading

 Sometimes you find your WSUS server keeps crashing over and over again.
 WSUS is unavailable and/or the WSUS management console hangs.
 When you start to investigate as to why Windows Server Update Services crashes, you’ll notice the following error message being logged in the HTTPErr log files:Continue reading

-AppCmd, in combination with WinRM, is the Windows Server IIS systems administrator’s swiss-army knife for his daily routine.
-This post introduces AppCmd and provides a lot of AppCmd examples.
+AppCmd command is your one-stop-shop for administering Windows Server IIS web servers.
+In combination with WinRM it’s your Swiss Army knife for your daily routine.
+This post introduces appcmd and provides you with a lot of helpful appcmd examples.

 By default, an IIS application pool (or “AppPool”) recycles on a regular time interval of 1740 minutes, or 29 hours.
 One reason for this time interval is that application pools don’t recycle at the same moment every day (every day at 07.00 for example).
 However, sometimes you may want to change this regular time interval to specific times.
 And when you try to configure this in IIS Manager, it gives you an error.
 Luckily, AppCmd and PowerShell come to the rescue!Continue reading

 Start stopped application pools with AppCmd in a loop.
 In my routine, I occasionally have to start multiple website application pools when they are in a stopped state.
 On more than one web server.
 Being a lazy system administrator, I find it too much work to log on every server.
 Therefore I start those application pools in a loop.
 A condition for me to start application pools is that the application pool autostart parameter is set to true.
 This is because I set autostart to false when I disable hacked websites, and those application pools may not be started until all problems are resolved of course.
 To start application pools, I use the AppCmd command.